-For up to 100 hours per year for up to three years, NCAPPS provides technical assistance to state agencies, territorial governments, and tribal governments to advance person-centered thinking, planning and practice to support people with disabilities and older adults with long-term service and support needs.
+NCAPPS provides in-depth technical assistance to state agencies, territorial governments, and tribal governments to advance person-centered thinking, planning, and practice to support people with disabilities and older adults with long-term service and support needs.

 |Alabama||Alabama Department of Mental Health (DMH)|